Katy O'Brian: Career

 O'Brian's first television role was as a Savior named Katy on AMC's The Walking Dead, followed by roles on Halt and Catch Fire, Tosh.0 and How to Get Away with Murder.

 In 2018, O'Brian booked her first regular role on the comedy action series Z Nation where she played George, a budding leader of the apocalypse.
 In 2019, she appeared in the CW series Black Lightning as an ASA antagonist, Major Sara Grey.
 She appeared in season 3 of HBO's Westworld.

 In 2020, O'Brian was cast as Elia Kane, a key recurring character in Seasons 2 and 3 of the Star Wars series The Mandalorian.

 She had been featured in the Marvel Cinematic Universe: in 2020 as Kimball in Agents of S.H.I.E.L.D.; and in 2023, in a leading role as Jentorra, leader of the Freedom Fighters in the Quantum Realm in Ant-Man and the Wasp: Quantumania.
 She is one of the many actors who has appeared in both the Star Wars and Marvel franchises.

 In 2022, it was announced that O'Brian would star opposite Kristen Stewart in Love Lies Bleeding, her first major film role.
 The film was released theatrically by A24 on March 8, 2024.
 In March 2024, O'Brian joined the cast of Mission: Impossible – The Final Reckoning, playing a U.S. Navy diver.
 The film was released on May 23, 2025.

 Personal life

-Shortly after moving to Los Angeles in 2016, O'Brian met her partner, Kylie Chi, on a student film project set.
-The couple live together in Los Angeles and married in July 2020.
+O’Brian is openly gay.
+She has described her coming‑out process as gradual, recalling that although she grew up in an accepting family, she was initially unsure about her sexuality.
+Her “tipping point” came during a date with a man, when she later said, “I’m kind of more into this shellfish than I am into this guy,” realising that her attraction lay with women.
+She has also recounted that friends eventually asked her, “So, are you gay yet?”, and that “the joy on their faces when I finally said yes was great.”

-She has Crohn's disease and underwent bowel surgery after shooting Love Lies Bleeding.
+After moving to Los Angeles in 2016, O’Brian met her partner, Kylie Chi, while working on a student film.
+They married in July 2020 and live in Los Angeles O’Brian has Crohn's disease and underwent bowel surgery after filming Love Lies Bleeding.